UniMath/agda-unimath/src/commutative-algebra/joins-radical-ideals-commutative-rings.lagda.md

-# Joins of radical ideals in commutative rings
+# Joins of radical ideals of commutative rings

 ```agda
 module commutative-algebra.joins-radical-ideals-commutative-rings where